yanxiao0201/insight/README.md

 1) Run "/insight/run.sh" file in the terminal.
 The input file need to be placed in the "/insight/log_input" and need to be named "log.txt".
 The output for each feature will be placed in "/insight/log_output" and in "txt" format.
 2) Run: "python [process_log.py] [log.txt] [hosts.txt] [resources.txt] [hours.txt] [blocked.txt]".
 If not enought arguments are given, a warning message will show up.

+# Additional notes

+To find top_10, both a heap constructed from "heapq.py" and "collections.Counter.most_common" method have been used to compare the efficiency